 Instead of manually printing checks, routing them around for signatures, and mailing them out to your scores of suppliers, you as a buyer can automate payments and use Virtual Cards.
 You don't even have to make changes to your upfront Accounts Payable processes, like your approval hierarchies or workflows.
-Here’s how simple it is to fit Virtual Cards into the payments process:
+Here’s how simple it is to fit Virtual Cards into the AP payments process:

 - Once you approve invoices, you submit a payment file to your selected payments provider.

 - Your payments partner generates all the needed Virtual Cards and emails them to your suppliers with instructions on how to process them.